supernova0311/timetable-generator-main/README.md

 ### Development

-Start the development server:
+Start the development server with Vite:
 ```bash
 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application will be available at `http://localhost:5173` with hot module reloading enabled.

 ### Build